PaulRitsche/DeepACSA/docs/source/installation.rst

 ``python -m Deep_ACSA``

 The main GUI should now open.
 If you run into problems, open a discussion in the Q&A section of `DeepACSA discussions <https://github.com/PaulRitsche/DeepACSA/discussions/categories/q-a>`_ and assign the label "Problem".
-For usage of DeepACSA please take a look here :ref:`usagelabel`.
+For usage of DeepACSA please take a look at :ref:`usagelabel`.

 *Step 9.* The second option of running DeepACSA is using the deep_acsa_gui python script.
 This requires you to clone the whole directory and navigate to the directory where the deep_acsa_gui.py file is located.
 Moreover, you need the active DeepACSA environment.